Brecghan/u7-capstone-Brecghan/resources/design-document.md

 ## 1. Problem Statement

-This service is designed to manage a training system for a company's personnel.
-It allows them to track active employees, what training they have received, what testing they have taken and the results of the test, and if any trainings are set to expire.
+Brecghan's Training Matrix is a comprehensive software solution designed to streamline and enhance the management of employee training within a company.
+This system provides an efficient and organized platform for tracking active employees, monitoring their training history, recording test results, and managing upcoming training expirations.
+This project aims to create a user-friendly, centralized tool to simplify the training process, improve compliance, and ensure that employees receive the necessary training to excel in their roles.

 This design document describes the service that will provide the training matrix functionality to meet our customers' needs.
 It is designed to contain employees, trainings, and a testing tracker.
 It will be able to return current employees, trainings that have been conducted, and tests results from the different trainings.